sailja/self_study/Angular/README.md

 import { AppComponent } from './app.component';

 // New Addition:
-import { ServerComponent } from './server/server.component';  // .ts not needed
+import { ServerComponent } from './server/server.component';

 @NgModule({
   declarations: [